bcoin-org/bcoin-org.github.io/guides-markdown/swaps.md

 Bob thinks Alice is going to flake out, he can refund his Bitcoin from Mailbox “A” long before Alice can refund her Bitcoin Cash from Mailbox “B”.

-Think about the counter-example.
+To illustrate why this is important, consider if the times were reversed.
 If Mailbox “B” had the shorter refund time, Alice could wait until that time expires, refund herself the Bitcoin Cash from Mailbox “B” AND THEN ALSO enter the secret code into Bitcoin Mailbox “A” and take the Bitcoin that Bob sent.
 Alice would have all the money and Bob would be broke!

 <a name="scripts"></a>
 ## Scripts

 Now it's time to turn these "two-lock mailboxes" into actual Bitcoin transactions.
-For this guide we will describe a very simple method that sacrifices some privacy and potentially some security.
-See [next steps](#next-steps) for more details on this.
+For this guide we will describe a very simple method of constructing and executing smart contracts that sacrifice some privacy and potentially some security.
+It is not recommended these be used _as is_ in production.
+For details on how the implementation can be improved, see [next steps](#next-steps) below.

 This will be the redeem script in the output of our Hash Time-Locked Contract:

 ```bash